 Instructions to the editor: please make the following changes to P17 in the subclause 3.2 Definitions specific to IEEE Std 802.11 in D0.2 as shown below:

+measurement setup identifier (ID): An identifier that identifies the sensing measurement setup or DMG sensing measurement setup.

 Discussion (Another description could be the following):

 measurement setup identifier (ID): An identifier that identifies the prameters in a sensing measurement setup or DMG sensing measurement setup to be used in the corresponding instances.